Mother convicted in deaths of 2 newborns left in trash bags

 Dayvault’s boyfriend was the father of both children and said he was heartbroken and stunned after finding out what had been going on the past two years.

 “Hopefully with this it will be a little easier for me and my family to get through this.
 It is by far and away the hardest thing we’ve ever had to deal with.
-Justice is coming to her makes it a little easier to comprehend,” Chris Matechen told the judge as he considered Dayvault’s sentence.
+Justice coming to her makes it a little easier to comprehend,” Chris Matechen told the judge as he considered Dayvault’s sentence.

 John Matechen said the family felt betrayed.